Internet access can be generally broken down into two categories:

 T1 lines are more expensive but prices are reducing as demand increases.

 Choosing an Internet ProviderIf you are using a dial-up connection, get a package with Unlimited Access.
-You could check out this Cheap Internet Provider by clicking here.

 For Broadband services, check out the various providers in your area.
 For DSL, you will need to do a telephone number check for availability of this service at your location.
 For cable, it will depend on the availability of cable service in your area.